Hi! If you’re tired of all the clutter, then you’re in the right place.

 We’re native Texans and have always lived in Texas.
 In fact, we’ve always lived in and around Houston.
 We’ve lived in our current home in The Woodlands for 13 years and have lived in this area for nearly 20 years.

-We share our empty nest with Blackie the gray tabby and Britt our adorable dog.
+We share our empty nest with Blackie the gray tabby and Britt who is the sweetest dog.

 We love laughing, Tex-Mex, Sunday drives, and the beach.